east-sussex-county-council/Escc.EastSussexGovUK/Design.md

 A number of features used frequently throughout the site are installed with the remote master pages and layouts.

 ### WebForms
-WebForms applications can add instances of `MasterPageControl` on their pages with the `Control` property set to:
+WebForms applications can use the following local usercontrols:

-* `1Space`, for an EastSussex1Space search widget
+* `~/masterpages/Controls/1Space.ascx`, for an EastSussex1Space search widget
-* `Banners`, to support sitewide banners [configured using Umbraco](https://github.com/east-sussex-county-council/Escc.Umbraco.Banners)
-* `FacebookLike`, for a Facebook feed known as a 'Like' box
-* `TwitterSearch`, for a Twitter feed

-They can also use `~/masterpages/controls/related.ascx` and `~/masterpages/controls/share.ascx` as local usercontrols to present related links and social media links respectively.
+* `~/masterpages/controls/share.ascx` to present social media sharing links.

 web.config: